 In '12, the Langley native hit .269/.368/.469 with 34 doubles, 21 home runs, 82 RBI and 79 walks for the Erie SeaWolves, while fielding .998 at 1B.
 He was among the Eastern League pacesetters in runs (73, tied for 7th with Gary Brown and Niuman Romero), doubles (tied for 4th with Matt Curry), home runs (tied for 3rd with Zoilo Almonte, behind Darin Ruf and Luke Murton), RBI (4th behind Ruf, Chris Colabello and Robbie Widlansky), walks (tied for first with Aaron Hicks) and strikeouts (1st, one ahead of fellow Canadian Nick Weglarz).
 Ruf, who hit 38 home runs, was an easy pick as the All-Star 1B despite Lennerton's fine season.
 Among Tiger minor leaguers, he led in RBI (three over Dean Green) and walks (11 more than runner-up Matt Young).
 He was also second in home runs (3 behind Brad Eldred), tied for third in doubles and third in runs.

 Lennerton then joined Team Canada for the 2013 World Baseball Classic Qualifiers.
-In his first game against Germany, he entered as a 8th-inning pinch-hitter for DH Brock Kjeldgaard and homered off Harry Glynne.
+In his only game, against Germany, he entered as a 8th-inning pinch-hitter for DH Brock Kjeldgaard and homered off Harry Glynne.
 He came up again in the 9th and singled off Markus Solbach, scoring Chris Robinson.
 Canada won their pool but Jordan did not make Canada's roster for the 2013 World Baseball Classic due to the presence of Joey Votto and Justin Morneau.